Ticketing and Reservation System

 Ticketing and Reservation System (TRS, 铁路客票发售和预订系统) is software used for rail ticketing in China Railways.
+It was developed by the China Academy of Railway Sciences.
 The first release was in 1996.
 As of December 2009, the version in use was version 5.2.
 It was named SMART before (excluding) version 4.0.
+It runs on Microsoft Windows.

+The TRS client is designed to be operated entirely using the keyboard for maximum efficiency.

+Features

+The TRS client can perform many operations related to the sale of China Railway tickets, including but not limited to: